How Cortisol Can Destroy Muscle Collagen and Other Proteins

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Many people can’t seem to absorb enough proteins in their bodies.
-The underlying causes could be dietary, could be due to a medical condition or just plain not eating enough protein-rich foods.
+The underlying causes could be dietary or a medical condition.
+It could also be that a person is just not eating enough protein-rich foods.

-This is why chronic stress can cause atrophy – or the wasting away of the muscles because they’re not getting the right nutrition they need to be in perfect condition.
-The bones need collagen to remain durable, but with high cortisol, they’re deprived, resulting to bone loss.
+This is the reason why chronic stress can cause atrophy – or the wasting away of the muscles.
+This happens when the muscles are not getting the right nutrition they need to be in perfect condition.
+The bones need collagen to remain durable, but with high cortisol, they’re also deprived which leads to bone loss.

 Learn more about Adrenals from Dr. Berg Video Blog.